riveryc/word-game/README.md

 ### 5. **Submit Your Answer**
 - Press **Enter** when ready to check spelling
-- ✅ Correct answers move on automatically
+- ✅ **Correct answers**: See green glowing "Correct!" message
-- ❌ Incorrect answers show big, bright correct spelling
+- ❌ **Incorrect answers**: See side-by-side comparison with highlighted differences
-- Press **Enter** again to continue when ready
+- **Always press Enter again** to continue to the next word (consistent for both correct and incorrect)

 ### 6. **Review & Retry**
 - See your final score with clean progress display